-In this SharePoint tutorial, learn what content approval in SharePoint.
-How we can enable content approval in SharePoint 2013/2016 or SharePoint Online.
-Then I will show, how can you approve/reject list items or documents in SharePoint Online using the SharePoint list/library content approval feature.
+In this SharePoint tutorial, learn what is SharePoint content approval?
+How to enable content approval in SharePoint 2013/2016/2019 or SharePoint Online.
+Then I will show, how to approve/reject list items or documents in SharePoint Online using the SharePoint list/library content approval feature.

 SharePoint content approval feature allows approvers (members of a site who have approver permission) to publish list items or documents for a list or library.

 If a SharePoint list or document library has a document approval feature enabled, then when a user adds an item or document to a document library, it will not available to all the users, the item will be in pending stage.
 Once an approver, approves an item or document then only it will be available to all the users.

 By default, content approvals are turned off and any user with reading access can see draft items in most apps.
 SharePoint sites created with the publishing site template, already have content approval turned on in the Pages app.

 SharePoint lists and libraries can often contain sensitive information which can be important to have only “official” versions of items or files viewable by users.
 And to view this you require the approval of an item or file before the content becomes visible to most site users.

 By requiring approval, the organization can apply a significant level of quality and security to the content in the lists and libraries.by enabling this a document draft awaiting content approval is in the Pending status.
 When an approver reviews the document and approves the content, it becomes available for viewing by users who have read permissions.

 A document library owner can enable content approval for a document library and, optionally, can associate a workflow with the library to run the approval process.

 The best example to explain is if we are creating a blog site we need to review all blogs from the contributors before publishing.